tushar-innovalabs/heroku-buildpack-imagemagick-heif/README.md

 _Take a break this will take a few min to install._

-7. Move the dependencies into imagemagick library:
+7. Copy the dependencies into imagemagick lib directory:

     ```bash
     $ cp /usr/local/lib/libde265.so.0 /usr/src/imagemagick/lib